stitchdata/docs/_integration-schemas/intercom/conversations.md

 ---
 tap: "intercom"
-# version:
+# version: "15-10-2015"

 name: "conversations"
 doc-link: https://developers.intercom.com/reference#conversations
 description: |
-  The `conversations` table contains info about user conversations, or conversations initiated by your end-users.
+  The `{{ table.name }}` table contains info about user conversations, or conversations initiated by your end-users.

   #### Conversation Parts
   To reconstruct an entire conversation, use the `conversation_parts` associated with the conversation.
 These are the individual elements - actions, messages, and so on - that make up a conversation.

-  If your warehouse doesn't natively support nested data structures, a subtable named `conversations__conversation_parts` will be created.
+  If your destination doesn't natively support nested data structures, a subtable named `conversations__conversation_parts` will be created.
 More info on this table can be found below.

 replication-method: "Key-based Incremental"
 api-method: